Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddTupleLoader.rst

 Test Settings Tuple Loader
 --------------------------

-Restart the Server service, so that it rebuilds the Admin Angular Web app.
+Restart the Logic Service, so that it rebuilds the Admin Angular Web app.

 Navigate your browser to the admin page, select plugins, and then select the "Edit Settings" tab.